-The release notes for the SGI Foundation Suite and the SGI Performance Suite list SGI publications that pertain to the specific software packages in those products.
+- On the product media.
 The release notes reside in a text file in the /docs directory on the product media.
-For example, SGI-MPI-1.x-readme.txt.
+For example, /docs/SGI-MPI-1.x-readme.txt. - On the system.
 After installation, the release notes and other product documentation reside in the /usr/share/doc/packages/product directory.